wattik/topic-estimation/README.md

 ## Insert data into redis

-Check the `wiki_db/cs` folder which shall comprise sql dumps and, optionally, ready-to-use redis import files.
-The latter is typically names `<table name>_redis.txt`.
+Check the `wiki_db/cs` folder which shall comprise 4 zip archives which includes ready-to-use redis import files.
+When exported, there will be 4 files following this schema `<table name>_redis.txt`.
-In case those are included (and are up-to-date), you can skip to the step 2.
+In case all of the above said is true and the files are included (and are up-to-date), you can skip to the step 2.

 ### STEP 1
 If the `wiki_db/cs` folder is empty, download the sql dumps from `https://dumps.wikimedia.org/cswiki/`.
-It has been tested that the `latest` folder is usually incomplete, therefore, use the latest full dump named by numbers only.
+It has been tested that the `latest` folder is usually incomplete, therefore, use the latest dump named by numbers only.
-Download only those tables: `categorylinks`, `page`, `pagelinks`, `redirect`.
+Download only those tables: `categorylinks`, `page`, `redirect`.
 And put them into the `wiki_db/cs` folder.

-Go to the _wiki_db_ folder and run in terminal: `<dir to wiki_db>/sql2redis_cs.bash`.
+Go to the `wiki_db` folder and run in terminal: `<dir to wiki_db>/sql2redis_cs.bash`.
 This script takes the sql dumps in wiki_db/cs as input and converts them into a redis mass-insert file.
 Also note that for different sql, dumps just change names in the bash script.

+If `lemm_redis.txt` is missing as well, follow the instructions in:  https://github.com/wattik/word-lemmatisation.

 ### STEP 2

-Assuming a redis server is running.
-To insert a redis file into redis, run:
+Assuming a redis server is running, to insert a redis file into redis run:

 `cat <dir to wiki_db>cs/page_redis.txt | redis-cli --pipe`

 `cat <dir to wiki_db>cs/categorylinks_redis.txt | redis-cli --pipe`

-`cat <dir to wiki_db>cs/pagelinks_redis.txt | redis-cli --pipe`

 `cat <dir to wiki_db>cs/redirects_redis.txt | redis-cli --pipe`